jasonrohrer/StarFilledSky/documentation/Readme.txt

 == Controls ==

-Use ESC or Ctrl-Q to exit the game.
+Press ESC or Ctrl-Q to exit the game.
+This will save a numerical bookmark where you will start at next time.

 Press P to pause and resume.